 Restriction on damages awarded where treatment for sterilisation or contraception fails

-What if I suffer further injury from negligent treatment for injuries already the subject of a personal injury claim
+What if I suffer further injury from negligent treatment for injuries already the subject of a personal injury claim?

 If you suffer further injury due to medical malpractice whilst being treated for injuries from a previous accident for which you have a personal injury claim, then unless the medical negligence causing the further injury is considered to be "gross negligence", you can claim compensation for the further injury sustained from the negligent treatment as part of your original personal injury claim.
 There is no need to bring a separate claim for medical negligence in relation to those further injuries.
-This is because the Courts have decided that when someone suffers injury in an accident, it is reasonably forseeable that they may be subject to negligent treatment for those injuries, causing them further injury, and it is therefore only fair that they should be able to claim compensation within their original personal injury claim for that futher injury sustained - BUT not to the extent where the treatment is grossly negligent.
+This is because the Courts have decided that when someone suffers injury in an accident, it is reasonably foreseeable that they may be subject to negligent treatment for those injuries, causing them further injury, and it is therefore only fair that they should be able to claim compensation within their original personal injury claim for that further injury sustained - BUT not to the extent where the treatment is grossly negligent.

 If the further injury is considered to be the result of "gross negligence" on the part of the medical provider, then compensation cannot be claimed for the further injury caused by the negligent medical treatment, in the original personal injury claim.
 A separate claim will need to be brought against the grossly negligent medical provider for the further injuries sustained in such case.

 What is considered "Gross negligence" in a case of medical negligence?